How to Deploy an MCP App to Production (May 2026)

 fly deploy

-Add a build step to your CI/CD pipeline before deploying.
-GitHub Actions example:
+Add build and test steps to your CI/CD pipeline before deploying.
+Here’s a GitHub Actions workflow:

 name: Deploy